StackVista/stackstate-docs/use/metrics/k8s-openmetrics.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # OpenMetrics

 ## Overview

-The StackState Agent can be configured to retrieve metrics from an OpenMetrics endpoint and push these to StackState.
+The Rancher Observability Agent can be configured to retrieve metrics from an OpenMetrics endpoint and push these to Rancher Observability.

 ## Setup

 ### Configuration

-To collect metrics from an OpenMetrics endpoint, the OpenMetrics check must be configured on a StackState Agent.
+To collect metrics from an OpenMetrics endpoint, the OpenMetrics check must be configured on a Rancher Observability Agent.
 The check configuration provides all details required for the Agent to connect to your OpenMetrics endpoint and retrieve the available metrics.

 1. Deploy the Agent on your Kubernetes or OpenShift cluster.
 2. Add the annotations below when launching a pod that exposes metrics via an OpenMetrics endpoint.
 Add the following: